dev4thedeveloper/dev4thedeveloper/README.md

 - 🔭 I’m currently working on MERN Stack
 - 🌱 I’m currently learning React.js
 - 👯 I’m looking to collaborate on Front-End Development
-- 🤔 I’m looking for help with Front-End Developement
+- 🤔 I’m looking for help with Back-End Developement
 - 💬 Ask me about Full Stack
 - 📫 How to reach me: mehta.divyansh@yahoo.com
 - 😄 Pronouns: Dev